cogent3/cogent3/doc/cookbook/features.rst

     loaded_seq.annotate_from_gff("data/C-elegans-chromosome-I.gff")
     loaded_seq.annotation_db

-If the features precede the sequence, we can still use the ``annotate_from_gff()`` method, but we need to provide the offset value.
-For example, given a sequence that starts 600 base pairs from the beginning of chromosome 1, we can adjust the features as follows:
+If the feature coordinates precede the sequence, for example, a sequence corresponds to a gene that starts 600 base pairs from the beginning of chromosome, but the annotation file is for the entire chromosome, we need to provide an offset to the ``annotate_from_gff()`` method.

 .. jupyter-execute::
     :hide-code: